alantess/Safety_App/README.md

 # Safety_App
 SafetyApp
-Checkout the final documentation for more info.
+Checkout the [documentation](Final Documentation.pdf) for more info.